 Other than their similar chemical composition, another primary difference between marijuana and CBD is that they don’t exhibit the same psychoactive effects.
 As previously mentioned, CBD is a non-intoxicating compound.
 This means that it doesn’t give users any mind altering effects that THC does.

-While THC binds with the brain’s cannabinoid 1 (CB1) receptors, CBD binds barely, if at all, to them.
-Rather, CBD can actually interfere with THC’s binding and lessen THC’s psychoactive effects.
+While THC binds with the brain’s cannabinoid receptors to produce an intoxicating effect, CBD acts differently and can actually lessen some of the negative effects of a THC high.
 In fact, the National Institute of Health conducted a study in February 2010 that found that THC and CBD can produce opposite effects on certain areas of brain function.
-This helps explain why CBD seems to repress the effects of THC.

 To do so, farmers generally grow hemp outdoors.
 This is because hemp doesn’t demand the level of attention that growing marijuana requires.

 4. LEGAL STATUS